-For Alternates, use the request checkboxes and on far right, select Alternate to Any Course or Alternate to This Course.
+For Alternates, use the request checkboxes and on far right, select Alternate to this Course.

-Make sure enough request and alternate credits are chosen.
+Make sure enough requests and alternate credits are chosen.
 For a full, 6-period school day, have 6.0 credits of requests, with at least 2.0-3.0 credits of alternates.